Taking out a new car loan can be a bit of a tightrope act. Depending on your financial stability, the loan can make or break your credit.

-One of the best overall ways to improve a credit score is to create a credit mix of revolving credit accounts, like credit cards, and installment loans, like student loans, mortgages, and car loans.
+One way to improve your credit score is by creating a credit mix of revolving credit accounts and installment loans.
+Revolving accounts include credit cards and home equity lines of credit (HELOCs).
+While installment loans include loans like student loans, mortgages, and car loans.

 Car loans are a great starting point for many people looking to establish credit history through installment loans.
-An auto loan is much less of a financial investment than other borrowing options, like a mortgage, and they don’t affect your credit utilization as credit cards do.
+Auto loans are much more affordable than other borrowing options, such as mortgages.
+They also don’t affect your credit utilization as credit cards do.
 However, it still helps you build credit.

 Anytime you take out a loan, it will affect your credit history.
 Whether it has a positive impact or not comes down to your spending habits.
 You may take out a loan with good intentions, but if you don’t make your monthly payment on time, it can really damage your credit scores.